Demitsi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that converts base numbers
+ A scripts that prints all possible combinations of two letters